hhsadiq/punch-interview/README.md

    </ul>
 ```

-Open these two files to find where you will be writing most of your code.
-Although you are encouraged to change/add files, and improve
+Open these two files to find where you will be writing your code.
-architecture of application.
-Its always good idea to build solutions around scalable/modular architecture.

 ./server/titles/callbacks/titles.service.js

 ./server/titles/promises/titles.service.js

+You are highly encouraged to change/add files, and improve
+architecture of application.
+We really like modular/compact/self-describing code.
+Keep in mind the following three golder principles

+DRY(Do not repeat yourself)
+KISS(Keep it Simple Stupid)
+YAGNI(You "Ain't Gonna Need It)